 - Use fresh or frozen cauliflower.
-The frozen cauliflower will need to cook for longer.
+Just know that frozen cauliflower will need to cook for longer.

 - Recipe shortcut: Instead of baking the cauliflower, steam it in the microwave.
 This will eliminate the need to bake it before adding the cheese sauce on top of it.
 Be careful not to overcook it.

 - How to store: Let the cauliflower cool, then transfer to an airtight food storage container.
 Store in the fridge for up to 3 days.
 Reheat in the microwave until warmed through.